stephan1373/eNMS/docs/source/system/files.md

 These actions apply to each individual file or folder:

-- `Copy Path to Clipboard`: copy the absolute path to the file or folder to the clipboard
+- `Copy Path to Clipboard`: copy the relative path to the file or folder to the clipboard
 - `Download File`: downloads a single file or a .TGZ file with contents of the entire folder
 - `Upload Files in Folder`: only shown for a Folder, opens the Upload File window
 - `Edit`: edit the File or Folder details (e.g., Description)